Google training program helps people transition into new career in IT

 "I took it, and it ended up being one of the best decisions of my life," Corral said.

 It's an online teaching program created by Google to train you in IT support, data analytics and project management.
-The courses are recognized by big-name companies like Accenture, Deloit, Anthem, Walmart and more.
+The courses are recognized by big-name companies like Accenture, Deloitte, Anthem, Walmart and more.

 "We're really doubling down on these career certificate programs whose whole goal is to help the 80 million Americans who don't have a college degree get into good high-paying, high-growth jobs," said Google's Vice President, Lisa Gevelber.